 While anesthesia complications per se are rare, patients undergoing major abdominal surgery can suffer significant morbidity.
 Duke Anesthesiology believes that perioperative medicine is the “practice of patient-centered, multidisciplinary and integrated medical care of patients from the moment of contemplation of surgery until full recovery.”
 Many patients undergoing major abdominal and vascular surgery will benefit from perioperative optimization programs which have been developed by Duke Anesthesiology, including its preoperative anemia clinic, preoperative diabetes clinic and perioperative nutrition service.

 The GVT Division has also developed opioid-free and opioid-sparing pathways for patients undergoing more minor surgery, such as laparoscopic cholecystectomy.
-The opioid free laparoscopic cholecystectomy pathway, developed by Michael Manning, MD, PhD, has enabled many patients to leave the hospital on the same day of surgery without receiving or requesting any opioids.
+The opioid-free laparoscopic cholecystectomy pathway, developed by Dr. Michael Manning, has enabled many patients to leave the hospital on the same day of surgery without receiving or requesting any opioids.

-Under the leadership of Dr. Miller, proficiency in perioperative care of liver transplant patients at Duke has grown to national prominence.
+Under the leadership of Dr. Timothy Miller, proficiency in perioperative care of liver transplant patients at Duke has grown to national prominence.
 Aside from access to highly skilled and experienced physicians, liver transplant patients at Duke benefit from shorter wait times and significantly higher survival rates than the national average.
-The GVT Division also provides care to patients undergoing kidney and pancreas transplants and has recently expanded its services to include small bowel transplantation.
-The transplant team includes Timothy Miller, MB ChB, FRCA; Brian Colin, MD; Jonathan Dunkman, MD; Michael Manning, MD, PhD; Quintin Quinones, MD, PhD; Arturo Suarez, MD and Ankeet Udani, MD.
+The GVT Division also provides care to patients undergoing kidney and pancreas transplants, and has expanded its services to include small bowel transplantation.
+The liver transplant team includes Drs.
+Timothy Miller, Sandy An, Brian Colin, Jonathan Dunkman, Sarada Eleswarpu, Michael Manning, Quintin Quinones, Aaron Sandler, Arturo Suarez, Ankeet Udani, and David Williams.